 APT, a creative incubator, is a demonstration space in downtown Fargo for our thriving local art scene.
 This includes studio spaces, gallery walls and rental areas for arts workshops, classes, rehearsals, performances and more.
 Check us out on Facebook!

-Click here for a complete listing of rental costs for gallery walls, short-term rentals and the public areas.
+Look at the APT rental rates for a complete listing of rental costs for gallery walls, short-term rentals and the public areas.

 Background on APT:

 The Arts Partnership started working with Kilbourne Group in the summer of 2016 and has entered into an agreement to manage over 12,000 square-feet of the former MEPS building at 225 4th Ave.
 N. in Fargo for two-years.